Inspecting Live Software Components

 2. Select the Images tab to view all detected images.

-Inspecting Workloads in Runtime
+Inspecting Your Workloads

 Inspect workloads in your runtime environment with Runtime Live Assessment to monitor active applications, identify security risks, and gain infrastructure-wide insights.
 Workloads, managed by Kubernetes resources like Deployments, StatefulSets, DaemonSets, or Jobs, consist of containers linked to images and running processes.
 The Workloads Table highlights risks such as integrity violations, untrusted registries, critical CVEs, and malicious packages, along with total vulnerabilities, workload status, and location details across clusters, nodes, and namespaces to help you quickly detect and address security issues.